ksmandersen/startover/Readme.md

 This will create the host ``mysite.dev``.
 If you're using zsh like me then remember to unescape the brackets (``rake setup\["mysite"\]``).
 To start watching for changes with compass you can run:

     rake watch

+Once ready for production you should run the generate command to compile and compress your stylesheets and javascript.

+    rake generate

+After generating make sure you include the minified and compressed javascript files in your HTML.
+The minified files will be located in ``js/min``.

 ## Compass